Native American Craft: The Southwest

 Unlike most Indigenous Peoples of the Americas, many Native American tribes located in the Southwest have retained their ancestral homelands and their sovereign governance through the ages.
 This has enabled their traditional ways and art forms not only to survive, but also to continue evolving.
 To understand how this came to pass, our writers peek into the region’s long and colorful history.

-BY ROSEMARY DIAZ and DANIEL GIBSON
+Written by ROSEMARY DIAZ and DANIEL GIBSON

-Pablita Velarde’s Legacy: The Pueblo Artisans of the Southwest
+Pablita Velarde’s Legacy: The Pueblo Artisans of the American Southwest

 Among the different Indigenous cultures represented by the Southwest’s Native American tribes, some of the richest history of craftsmanship has been, and still is, practiced by the Pueblo Indians.
 For some of these artisans, the inspiration for carrying on came from an early artistic pioneer: a rebel painter named Pablita Velarde.